widged/gb-elm-language/en/intro/02-module system.md

 Elm gives access to a number of values and types by default.
 At the time of writing, it includes [Basics](http://package.elm-lang.org/packages/elm-lang/core/latest/Basics), Debug, List, Maybe and Result, Program, Cmd, and Sub.
 You can check the full list of [default imports](http://package.elm-lang.org/packages/elm-lang/core/latest/#default-imports), on the elm-lang website.

 Outside of these, you need to explicitly import from other modules to add useful functionality into your program.
-All web applications will import from the _Html_ module.
+For instance, all web applications will import from the _Html_ module.

 (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/Modules,%20Exports,%20and%20Imports.md))